FAQ

 Where is my story?

-Your story is greatly appreciated.
+Your time and effort writing a story are greatly appreciated.
 Stories are generally reviewed and published in the order in which they’re received.
 If a lot of stories have been received, it may take a while before your story is published.

-You can receive announcements about story postings directly via Twitter or a feed.
-If you provided an email address with your story, an attempt will be made to notify you when your story is posted.
+You can receive announcements about story postings directly via a feed or by signing up to receive email notifications, or by following us on Twitter.
+If you provided an email address with your story, you will be notified when your story is posted.

-Use the search engine to find your story.
+Try using the search window to find your story.
 You can also look through pages of likely categories.
 Placement of stories into categories is determined by the predominant story theme, or by the issue that drives the story.
-Stories that don’t match any of the category topics, or consist of a number of topics of equal emphasis, are placed into Odds & Ends.
-If your submittal was more of a commentary than a story, then it might have been placed on the Commentary page.
+Stories that don’t match any of the category topics, or consist of a number of topics, are placed in the Odds & Ends category.
+If your submittal was more of a commentary than a story, then it might have been placed in the Commentary category.

 If you see some changes made to your story, then it was probably edited in order to remove overly offensive material, protect anonymity, or improve grammar and punctuation (this is done minimally).